DanTheMan6492/Spelunky/README.md

 In the game, there are a total of 21 player skins that the player can select at the start of the game.
 The character is controlled by a controller, and can do a variety of things on their journey further and further deeper.
 They can walk, jump, attack, and even use items from their inventories or in their hands.
 The player also have 4 bombs and 4 ropes which they can use to assist in their travels, which they can attain more of along with items and equipment in randomly-generated boxes or purchased from shops.

 ##### ***Enemy Class:***
+Thoughout your journey, you will encounter a variety of enemies which impedes your travels downward.
+These entities all have different actions and behaviors, which the player should do well in avoiding or analysing.
+Some enemies, like the mantrap, can kill immediately on contact while other entities such as the damsel dog can heal the player should they find the exit of the level.
+Enemies typically spawn randomly in their corresponding levels, so be careful when descending down into the depths below!

 ##### ***Item Class:***